AI & TechnologyApril 28, 2026·8 min read·Last updated: April 28, 2026

 Why are AI company valuations considered inflated?

-Leading AI companies like OpenAI trade at 80-100x revenue — multiples that require growing to the scale of the world's largest software companies within 5-7 years.
-Much of the reported ARR comes from month-to-month API usage and pilot contracts that cancel at 70-80% rates, not durable multi-year enterprise revenue.
+Even after revenue caught up, Anthropic's $965B IPO filing is ~21x its ~$47B annualized revenue and OpenAI's $730-850B target is ~30x its ~$25B run-rate — multiples that require growing to the scale of the world's largest software companies within 5-7 years.
+Down-stack, much of the reported ARR comes from month-to-month API usage and pilot contracts that cancel at 70-80% rates, not durable multi-year enterprise revenue.

 What is the competitive moat problem for AI startups?